mahdiprs/super_simple_stock/README.md

 ### 2. Solution

-##### Assumptions
-A  solution for the assignment is designed to provide a service which has operations to calculate the dividend yield, P/E Ratio, Stock Price and record trades for a given stock.
-Besides, the service provides an operation to calculate the GBCE All Share Index for all stocks supported by the Super Simple Stocks application.
+A  solution for the assignment is designed to provide a service which has operations to calculate the dividend yield, P/E Ratio,Stock Price and record trades for a given stock.
+Besides, theservice provides an operation to calculate the GBCE All Share Index for all stocks supported by the Super Simple Stocks application.
 Providing this service, all the requirements of the assignment are met.

 Responding to one of the constraints, the implementation of the solution is written in Python language.
+I also believe that the application benefits
+of thread-safe implementation.
+Since such a requirement has not been stated explicitly in assignment I have not considered in my design.

 ##### Unit Test

-To test the code of the technical test, it has been used Test Driven Approach.
+I follow a Test Driven Approach to test the code of the technical test.
+A comprehensive unittest conducted.I believe that the application benefits an extensive functional test.
+However, due to time constraint I was not able to implement the functional testing.
+I can complete this task if the assignment deadline extended for a day.

 ##### Try Yourself

-The code for the technical test was built as an Pycharm project.
-To compile the code, download the folder super_simple_stock and import the project in Pycharm.
+The code for the technical test was built as a PyCharm project.
+To compile the code, download the folder super_simple_stock and import the project in PyCharm.